 There was one earlier example where Andy's Toys spy on Sid in his backyard.
 They spot a toy soldier tied to a bomb.

 Tomato in the Mirror: Buzz Lightyear believes himself to be the real space hero, and that he only crash landed in Andy's room.
-He realizes that he's just a toy when he sees a Buzz Lightyear commercial on the TV.
-He goes into a depression for a while.
+He realizes that he's just a toy when he sees a Buzz Lightyear commercial on the TV, which sends him into depression for a while.

 Sid: Where are your rebel friends now?
 Ha Ha Ha!
 Sid's Mom: (from off-screen) Sid!
 Your Pop-Tarts are ready!
 Sid: All right!